TimTheBig/egui-rad-builder/README.md

 # egui-rad-builder
 Tool for quickly designing egui user interfaces.
 This tool is under active development.
 UIs built with it should build and run, but there are still many rough edges.
-PRs welcome.
+Issues and PRs welcome.

 ![egui RAD builder screenshot](doc/screenshot.png)